-Once you have your startup structure in place, you will need to establish a bank account in your company’s name.
+Once you have your startup structure in place, you will need to establish a bank accounts in your company’s name.
 To do this, you will need to take your company incorporation documents and your identification to the bank to establish the account or accounts.
 Speak to the bank about what accounts are best for what you want to do.

 If you are adding your own money into your startup, it is important to ask your accountant whether you should characterise that injection of funds as a loan, or as a capital contribution.
 You must also maintain records for small loans you make to the company for things such as office stationery, hosting, software licenses, business cards and travel.
 The company must ensure to pay this money back to you personally.